-One of the things that surprised me when we started living within our means was the people who questioned our decisions.
-It seemed like a no-brainer to my husband and I that this was something that would improve our family life, especially considering the state of our finances at the time, so the backlash we received from a few people was a little unnerving.
+It surprised me when we started living within our means and people questioned our decisions.
+It seemed like a no-brainer to my husband and me that it would improve our family life, especially considering the state of our finances at the time, so the backlash we received was a little unnerving.

-But here’s the thing: unless they are paying your bills, Uncle Horace and neighbor Hilda don’t get to tell you where your money goes.
+But here’s the thing: unless they're paying your bills, Uncle Horace and neighbor Hilda don’t get to tell you where your money goes.

-Your decision to get out of debt (or live without credit cards or have a Compact year or invest all of your money in bubble gum futures) is your decision.
+Your decision to get out of debt (or live without credit cards or invest all of your money in bubble gum futures) is your decision.
 You don’t have to justify it to anyone else, however weird they find it.

 2. You aren’t obligated to meet anyone else’s expectations.

-Yes, it might be really nice if you kick in $200 for Grandma’s diamond necklace that cousin Timmy has decided the family is going to buy for her, but you know what else is nice?
+Yes, it might be really nice if you kick in $200 for Grandma’s diamond necklace that cousin Timmy decided the family's going to buy for her, but you know what else is nice?
 Living within your means.
-If you don’t have that kind of extra money laying around (or it would be your entire grocery budget for the month), then you aren’t obligated just because someone else expects you to.
+If you don’t have that kind of extra money lying around (or it would be your entire grocery budget for the month), then you aren’t obligated just because someone else expects you to.

 When you first start setting financial boundaries like this, you might feel guilty or embarrassed.
-A hard lesson Christopher and I have learned is that anyone who is going to base your worth to them on what you spend isn’t someone you want to keep close ties to in the first place.
+A hard lesson I've learned?
+Anyone who's going to base your worth of them on what you spend isn’t someone you want to keep close ties to in the first place.

 3. You don’t have to ignore your instincts.

-If you find yourself feeling worry or even anger about something related to money, that’s probably a good clue that you need to set a financial boundary.
+If you find yourself feeling worried or even angry about something related to money, that’s probably a good clue that you need to set a financial boundary.
 Trust your instincts.

 Remember that family gift exchange I mentioned earlier?
-Well, Christopher and I knew that we just didn’t have the money to participate, but at first we were embarrassed to tell our family that we needed to drop out.
+Well, Christopher and I knew that we just didn’t have the money to participate, but at first, we were embarrassed to tell our family that we needed to drop out.
 Every time the subject of buying gifts would come up, we’d end up in an argument.
-It didn’t take long to see that we were arguing because we both felt worry and even a little bit of anger at the pressure to participate.
+It didn’t take long to see that we were arguing because we were both worried and even a bit angry at the pressure to participate.

 Once we trusted that gut feeling that said, “don’t do this!” and made that (yes, slightly embarrassing) phone call, we both relaxed about the issue and we were glad we trusted our instincts.

-Now, okay, obviously if your instinct after a hard day is to go drop $300 you don’t have at the mall, ignore that instinct.
-Ha!
+(Now, okay, obviously if your instinct after a hard day is to go drop $300 you don’t have at the mall, ignore that instinct.)

 4. You don’t have to be perfect with money.

-I’m one of those people who doesn’t like to do things unless I can do them well.
-But perfection paralyzes.
-Like the home office that stays messy because we don’t have the “perfect” storage containers or free weekend to devote just to it, perfection can become an excuse to not even try.
-So, instead of tackling what we can or cleaning in the small bursts of time we do have, we neglect the space and never get started, and things stay a mess, which is a shame.
+I don't like to do things unless I can do them well, but perfection paralyzes.
+Like the home office that stays messy because we don’t have the “perfect” storage containers or free weekend to devote just to it, perfection is an excuse to not even try.
+Instead of tackling what we can or cleaning in small bursts of time, we neglect the space and never get started.
+Things stay a mess.

 It can be like that with money, too.
-Lacking a “perfect” solution, how many of us elect to do nothing and ignore our financial problems, hoping they will go away on their own?
+Lacking a perfect solution, how many of us ignore our financial problems hoping they will go away on their own?
 Things stay a mess.

-Christopher and I have made many money mistakes and had some set-backs.
+Christopher and I have made many money mistakes and had some setbacks.
 This has been a far from perfect path for us.
-Is that fun?
-Certainly not.
+Is is fun?
+Nope.
 But we don’t let our mistakes stop us, and we are making progress.